 As with any cancer, the earlier it is detected, the better the prognosis.
 This is why it is so important to be skin aware and to protect your skin.

-The incidence of malignant melanoma cases has more than quadrupled in the last 30 years with Cancer Research UK stating there were 13,300 cases of malignant melanoma and over 102,000 cases of non-melanoma skin cancer diagnosed in 2011.
+The incidence of malignant melanoma cases has more than quadrupled in the last 30 years, with Cancer Research UK stating there were 15,419 cases of malignant melanoma and over 131,772 cases of non-melanoma skin cancer diagnosed in 2014.
 Whilst it is good news that skin cancer survival rates have improved over this period, there are still a significant number of deaths from both types of skin cancer every year.

-Non melanoma skin cancer is much more common than malignant melanoma..
+Non-melanoma skin cancer is much more common than malignant melanoma.
 It’s usually detected at a much earlier stage and is less likely to be life threatening.
-Accurate statistics about non melanoma skin cancer are difficult to establish as cases of this type of skin cancer are often dealt with in local clinics
+Accurate statistics about non-melanoma skin cancer are difficult to obtain as cases of this type of skin cancer are often dealt with in local clinics

 .
 Our team would be happy to speak to you and offer you advice in the strictest confidence.